formigone/simple-graphql-client/README.md

 ## Why this repo?

 Since I have yet to see a Python library that makes interacting with a GraphQL server easier, I'm hoping to write something to help the world.
 In the meantime, I will list common pitfalls and how to avoid them.
+Maybe in a not-too-distant future, there will be a really amazin abstraction that you can use in your projects without having to build your own abstarctions from scratch every time.

 # Table of contents